One of the most common questions men have before (and after) their vasectomy is “When can I start having sex again?”

 Most doctors recommend waiting a week before having sex.
 Others say you can start having sex as soon as you feel up to it, which will usually be a few days.

 This is admittedly a very broad answer and won’t apply to every situation.
 Always listen to your doctor and use common sense before resuming intercourse after a vasectomy.

 Why do you have to wait?

 One reason doctors give their patients a waiting period is to ensure the incision has time to heal properly.
 Since the testicles are prone to move around a lot during sex, there’s a risk that the wound could reopen if it’s not fully healed.
-Vasectomy incisions are relatively small and heal quickly, but doctors generally like to err on the side of caution when discussing aftercare with patients.
+Vasectomy incisions are relatively small and recover quickly, but doctors generally like to err on the side of caution when discussing aftercare with patients.

 Another reason you need to wait is that an ejaculation involves a number of intense muscle contractions in the genital area, which means having an orgasm could be uncomfortable if the patient is still experiencing swelling, bruising, or tenderness.

 Post-vasectomy discomfort during an orgasm doesn’t necessarily mean something’s wrong–it just means you’re still sore.
-Waiting a week or more gives the testicular region time heal.
+Waiting a week or more gives the testicular region time to heal.

 You probably won’t be in the mood (at first)